-The Mutag BioChip25TM was developed in 2008 and is being manufactured in our company-owned production facility.
+The Mutag BioChip25TM was developed in 2008 and is being solely manufactured in Germany.
 From the experience gained in the large-scale application of different biofilm carrier types available on the market, the Mutag BioChip25™ was finally developed internally at Mutag.

 Rotary Drum Screen